 Like most websites, Coinbase also automatically collects IP addresses and uses geotracking, and the exchange verifies identity information to comply with anti-money laundering laws.

 There's no up-front fee or subscription fee to set up an account, but Coinbase fees can still be a deterrent.
 The exchange's fees are complex and highest for trades under $10,000.
 They're also high when compared to other exchanges.
 Here's a breakdown:

 - 1% Conversion Fee (to exchange crypto for fiat currency)

 - Variable Network Transaction Fee

 Investors may prefer an exchange like Crypto.com, where the maker/taker fee is 0.075% for trades under $250,000, or Binance, where some trades have no maker/taker fee at all.

 Coinbase review: Ease of use

 Where Coinbase shines is usability.
-You can visit the website or download the app (available for iOs (opens in new tab) and Android (opens in new tab)), set up an account and be ready to make trades in a matter of minutes.
+You can visit the website or download the app (available for iOs and Android), set up an account and be ready to make trades in a matter of minutes.